Tárgy hivatalos adatlapja:

 In lecture term:

-- The continuity of learning is checked by Entrance Tests at computer laboratories, which is a pass/fail check.
-If a student fails the Entrance Test, he cannot take part in the computer laboratory (in other words his attendance is null).
+- The continuity of learning is checked by Placement Tests at computer laboratories, which is a pass/fail check.
+If a student fails the Placement Test, he cannot take part in the computer laboratory (in other words his attendance is null).

 - The quality of learning is checked by 5 Control Tests (max.
-10 points each) at seminars.
+10 points each) at computer labs.

-- There is no Entrance Test on the first computer laboratory.
+- There is no Placement Test in the first computer laboratory.
 There is no Placement Test on the day of the Control Test.

 - Two in-class Midterm Tests will take place during the semester: one in the middle, and another at the end of the semester.

 - The student should submit a Project Assignment that requires the application of system and algorithm design, testing, and documentation skills.
-It should be submitted electronically at the course webpage.
-The student must always follow the directions of computer lab Instructor and use the file names, formats, etc. specified in the assignment (if any), or else his/her submission will not be accepted.
+It should be submitted electronically on the course webpage.
+The student must always follow the directions of the computer lab Instructor and use the file names, formats, etc. specified in the assignment (if any), or else his/her submission will not be accepted.
 Please note that the Project Assignment or Project Topic Selection Form may not be submitted after the extended deadline and/or by e-mail for any reason!

 The course is finished successfully, if

-- the student is a regular attendant at the lectures, seminars, and computer laboratories; the absence cannot exceed 30% as it is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
-Absence at lectures, seminars and computer laboratories is taken separately.
+- The student is a regular attendant at the lectures, and computer laboratories; the absence cannot exceed 30% as is defined in the Code of Studies and Exams (CSE), Article 14, Point 3.
+Absence at lectures and computer laboratories is taken separately.

-- the Project Assignment is prepared based on the specification, and it is personally accepted by computer lab instructor.
+- The Project Assignment is prepared based on the specification, and it is personally accepted by the computer lab instructor.
 Furthermore,

 - the full documentation is prepared, and

-- the software is approved by computer lab Instructor at personal defense.
+- the software is approved by the computer lab Instructor at the personal defense

-All of the above conditions must be fulfilled, otherwise the term grade is unsatisfactory.
+All of the above conditions must be fulfilled, otherwise, the term grade is unsatisfactory (failed).

-If all these conditions are fulfilled, the grade is calculated as follows:
+If all the abovelisted conditions are fulfilled, the grade is calculated as follows:

 - The average of the Control Tests is the average of the three best Control Tests.
 If anybody has less than three Control Tests, then the not written tests are considered with 0 points.

-- The final grade is the weighted average of the Control Tests and the Midterm Test.
-The Midterm Test has doubled weight.
+- The final grade is the weighted average of the Control Tests and the Midterm Tests.

-The grade, calculated based on these rules, can be modified by a computer lab instructor with +/-0.5.
-An instructor can make this decision based on a student's performance at the laboratories and the quality of the submitted Final Project.
-Rounding grade to the nearest integer number will be done using usual algebraic rules.
+The grade, calculated based on these rules, can be modified by the course lecturer by +/-10 points.
+The lecturer can make this decision based on the student's performance at the lectures and the quality of the submitted Final Project.

 - All parties involved in plagiarism and cheating will be prosecuted no matter who copied from whom.
 It is your duty to keep your code secure.
 The incident of this kind will be reported to the respective academic authority for measures to be taken.

-- Attendance register is circulated regularly at classes, and it is your responsibility to ensure that you sign it.
-You can sign a register in first 5 minutes after the start of classes.
-It is an offence to sign a register on behalf of someone else and anyone found doing so may be investigated for fraud.
+- The attendance register is circulated regularly in classes, and it is your responsibility to ensure that you sign it.
+You can sign a register in the first 5 minutes after the start of classes.
+It is an offense to sign a register on behalf of someone else and anyone found doing so may be investigated for fraud.

-- A student who is unsure whether an action constitutes an offence, or who needs help in learning how to avoid offences (e.g., plagiarism, cheating) or about rules for group work/collaboration should seek guidance from the course instructor or academic advisor.
+- A student who is unsure whether an action constitutes an offense, or who needs help in learning how to avoid offenses (e.g., plagiarism, cheating) or about rules for group work/collaboration should seek guidance from the course instructor or academic advisor.